The Ancient Charms of Petra Jordan

 King Abdullah Mosque, Amman

-Our next stop was the Roman Theater where we also visited both the Museum of Popular Traditions and the Museum of Folklore.
-Yousef was an excellent tour guide explaining the local customs and traditions to me as we went along and I told him he should consider a career change to tour guide.
+Our next stop is the Roman Theater where we also visit both the Museum of Popular Traditions and the Museum of Folklore.
+Yousef is an excellent tour guide explaining the local customs and traditions to me as we go.
+He should seriously consider a career change to tour guide.

 Citadel Amman Jordan